nkorsakov-tw/qa.md/test-plan-portals.md

 ### Structure

-This Test Plan has a separate structure that included two main sections: "Test cases" and "Edge cases".

-- "Test cases" are designed to cover common situations encountered while using the Portals.
+"Test cases" are designed to cover common situations encountered while using the Portals.
 Testers must follow all guidelines and recommendations to ensure that the system works correctly.
 The "Test cases" serve as a way to detect and resolve primarily issues corresponding with the basic features.
 Here we need make sure that all elements work as expected.
-- "Edge cases" are designated to test the rare and comlex scenarios which are not come to the mind first while you working with the Portals.
-In the Test Plan, the approaches and examples of the "Edge cases" are presented but you do not need to follow these options like guidelines, you should keep it in your mind and impress it to make something similar and reach an error in the system.

 ### Principles